Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   - Wait until the other jets have taken off before beginning with the lesson.
   - You are allowed to close the canopy whenever you need to (default binding is LCTRL+C), despite the F-4 usually closes it very lately
-  - Adjust the audio volume of DCS to suit the autio hardware you are using.
+  - Adjust the audio volume of DCS to suite the audio hardware you are using.
 - If you have troubles with a very dark cockpit, a few things can be done:
   - Use the internal cockpit illumination on the COCKPIT LIGHTS panel (right side):
     - The CONSOLE OFF/BRT knob